AU-Landing-Project/au_landing/README.md

 		* hook registered in init of start.php

-		* handler in /lib/functions.php
+		* handler in /lib/hooks.php

 - alerts users on login if they have an invalid email address on the system

-		* login event registerd in global scope of start.php
+		* login event registered in init of start.php

-		* handler in /lib/functions.php
+		* handler in /lib/events.php

 - adds help text for change-email form